The Holistic Curriculum

 In the older grades, learning about social justice transforms into social action.
-In grade 5, teachers train peer mediation and leadership to students.
-Grade 5 students learn about school governance as part of a unit about Government.
-They take leadership roles in the school community.
+In age-appropriate ways, teachers support peer mediation and leadership skills development.
+Students take leadership roles in the school community.
 Throughout the year, they work with primary school students to help build a collaborative and cohesive community.
 In grades 6 to 8, students learn about social action and justice in the local and global communities through project-based learning activities.

 A deep sense of school community or sanctuary will be created throughout the school.
 In a sanctuary, teachers and students look forward to being at school, as they feel nourished by the environment, which is one of respect, caring and, occasionally, reverence.

 Students awake to the natural processes of life by connecting to the earth.
 The curriculum teaches students not only about environmental problem solving, but more importantly, how we are fundamentally embedded in the earth’s natural processes.
 Our environmental program follows a similar format as our community-building program.
 In the early years, students develop a strong connection and relationship to the earth, and in the older grades, children learn how to take action.
 Again, the goal is to teach students how to feel empowered to take action and how to make sustainable choices about the environment.

 A focus in the primary years is to develop a strong connection to the earth through our gardening and food growing programs in the school’s learning gardens.